gradle/gradle/design-docs/gradle-2.0.md

 * The model implementations no longer need to implement `ProjectVersion3` or the protocol interfaces.
 * Add integration test coverage.

-## Remove tooling API support for Gradle version 1.0-milestone-7 and earlier
+## Remove tooling API support for Gradle providers 1.0-milestone-7 and earlier

 Gradle 1.0-milestone-8 was release on 14th feb 2012.
 This change means that tooling will not be able to run builds using Gradle versions more than approximately 2 years old as of the Gradle 2.0 release.